-Textbooks for Spring Semester go on sale at the Bookstore this year on Wednesday, January 2nd.
+Textbooks for Spring Semester go on sale at the Bookstore this year on Monday, January 4th.
 If you live in the area and wish to buy books early you are welcome to come and shop.
-However, you do not need to have course materials for classes until you arrive on campus for the start of classes.
+However, you do not need to have course materials for classes until after you arrive on campus for the start of classes.
 Some students prefer to wait until attending class before purchasing their textbooks.

 All course materials refunds are subject to the conditions below:

 100% Refunds (No-Fault): If you drop or change a course, or if you have purchased the wrong book, a full refund of the purchase price is given on all course materials during the Drop-Add period.
 A validated Drop Slip or Class Schedule is required.